elementary-data/dbt-data-reliability/CONTRIBUTING.md

 on all supported database platforms (Snowflake, Bigquery, Redshift, Databricks and Postgres).

 Clearly you might not have a setup for all of these, so the expectation is that you'll run the tests on the platform you're using and make sure everything passes.
+We also encourage you to add new tests for any new non-trivial functionality.

 Our tests are located under the `integration_tests` directory, and written using the [py-test](https://docs.pytest.org/en/stable/) framework.